atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .
 Eg
 was with child.
 For a while she endeavoured to conceal her suspicions from herself, and wished to find herself deceived.
 When her alarming conjectures were confirmed, she was almost: frantic with remorse’and grief.
 Yet, as hope is ever at hand to flatter the miserable, fly.
 Sometimes, fancied that what she considered as an aggravating circumstance, might, in the end, prove rather a fortunate one, by making her lover more disposed to repair the injury he
 __ K
 had done her.
-But how to inform him of what she So much wissied him t6 know— — Was the perplexity! — Between her impatience and her delicacy the conflict was Severe.
+But how to inform him of what she So much wissied him t6 know----Was the perplexity! --Between her impatience and her delicacy the conflict was Severe.
 At last, the ardent desire fly felt to enjoy again the tranquillity of which she had been So long deprived, prompted her to acquaint Lumley with her situation, and with
 0
 tt